uncomfortable sleep

-Can Bad Teeth Affect Your Sleep
+Can Bad Teeth Affect Your Sleep?

 Quality sleep is vital for overall health and well-being.
 As important as sleep is to good health, it is estimated that as many as 70 million Americans suffer from sleep-related issues.
 There are many reasons why people struggle to get a good night's rest and among those are tooth and jaw problems.